bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It's a programming interface for HTML.
+It represents the HTML as a tree structure wherein each node is an object representing a part of the docu,ent.

 2. What is an event?

+an event is a triggerm something a user does on a webpage that is detected

 3. What is an event listener?

+it is a method that uses a method(callback) for a selected element

 4. Why would we convert a NodeList into an Array?

+in order to use array methods

 5. What is a component?

+It is a modular set of information/styles/behaviors

 ### Git Set up